When Safety is a Foreign Feeling: Healing for Children of War, Violence, and Political Instability

 These aren’t small things.
 They are reminders that “safe” spaces might not be so safe after all.

-The result?
+Whats the result?
 A layered trauma that’s both individual and collective.
 Personal and inherited.
 Acute and chronic.

 How This Affects Relationships, Emotions, and Identity